elena-krismer/Project_FASTQtrimmer/Report/Report.md

 *Figure 1-Structural example of a FASTQ format*

 The quality score is encrypted using the ASCII code into two systems Phred +33 and +64.
 '33' and  '64' represent the first value in the scales, a quality score of 0, encoded as bytes (33 ASCII character = !; 64 ASCII character = @).
-The conversion between these two scales is relatively easy, as the quality score in encoded as decimals on Phred +64 scale, is always 33 higher than the quality score encoded in decimals on the Phred +33 scale.
-For example using the Phred +33 a quality of 20 will be represented by *“5”* which is the 53 number in ASCII code while *“T”* in +64 system (see the *Table 1*)
+The conversion between these two scales is relatively easy, as the quality score is encoded as decimals on Phred +64 scale, which is always 33 higher than the quality score encoded in decimals on the Phred +33 scale.
+For example, using the Phred +33 a quality of 20 will be represented by *“5”* which is the 53 number in ASCII code while *“T”* in +64 system (see the *Table 1*).

 ![](qscores.gif)

 *Table 1 Phred+33/+64 scale* - **source:usearchv11 page**

-Every ASCII character represents the error propability of each nucleotide to be correct, the values are from 0 to 1,  as lower the value more certain that the nucleotide is correct, while 1 means that the base is certainly wrong ( see *Table 1*).
-Bases with a quality score close to 1 are seen as an undeterminated based and represented as 'N'.
+Every ASCII character represents the error probability of each nucleotide to be correct, the values are from 0 to 1,  as lower the value more certain that the nucleotide is correct, while 1 means that the base is certainly wrong ( see *Table 1*).
+Bases with a quality score close to 1 are seen as an undetermined based and represented as 'N'.

-The quality, length and number of reads have an tremendous effect on the final results of experiments.
+The quality, length, and the number of reads have a tremendous effect on the final results of experiments.
 Since the desired 'quality/quantity ratio' of the reads is depending on the further approach, we generated the program 'fastqtrimmer.py'.

 This program allows to trim and filter Next-Generation Sequencing data from  Illumina platforms.
 Whereby, the trimming and filtering parameters, quality, number of unknown bases and read length, can be defined by the user.

 ## 2. Theory
 As described in the introduction every read in a FASTQ file consists of four lines.
 This convention is the base of the program.
 Thus, the file get read into a list and all following operations are perforemd by calling these certain positions of the list (list position 1 for the sequence line, list position 3 for the quality line and so on).